linyc0817/linyc0817/README.md

 ## YenChun Lin #EnjoysYourLife
 Hi I'm Barney 👋 - A CS student who is interest in HCI & UIUX.<br>
-On the way to becoming a UX Engineer ing~ ✨✨
+On the way to become a UX Engineer ing~ ✨✨
 <!--
 **linyc0817/linyc0817** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.